Tulane University School of Law,

 Board Member, 2014-Present

 American Foundation for Suicide Prevention

 Fundraiser and Volunteer, 2013-Present

-Erica uses her extensive experience to ensure that natural gas, crude oil, refined petroleum products, and natural gas liquids producers are able to protect their business interests in administrative litigation and settlement proceedings before the Federal Energy Regulatory Commission (FERC) and in related commercial negotiations.
-She also advises clients on FERC regulation under the Interstate Commerce Act, the Natural Gas Act, and FERC policy.
+Erica uses her extensive experience to ensure that natural gas, crude oil, refined products and natural gas liquids producers are able to protect their business interests in administrative litigation and settlement proceedings before the Federal Energy Regulatory Commission (FERC) and in commercial negotiations.

-Prior to entering private practice, Erica was a trial attorney at the FERC's Office of Administrative Litigation, where she negotiated and litigated natural gas pipeline and electric utility rate cases on behalf of the public interest.
+Prior to entering private practice, Erica was a Trial Attorney at the FERC's Office of Administrative Litigation, where she negotiated and litigated natural gas pipeline and electric utility rate cases on behalf of the public interest.